 - 4 whole wheat hamburger buns

-- Optional toppings: mayonnaise sliced cheddar cheese, ketchup, mustard, sliced tomatoes, lettuce, sliced dill pickles, bacon, avocado, sautéed onions, etc.
+- Optional toppings: smashed avocado, sliced cheddar cheese, ketchup, mustard, sliced tomatoes, lettuce, dill pickles, bacon, sautéed onions, etc.

 - Heat an outdoor grill to medium heat (or, use a griddle or fry pan, though this is MUCH messier).
 We have a three zone grill and Dustin heats the back two zones on high and the front zone on medium-low.